lidapang/zfft/README.md

 zoom FFT in python
 ------------------

-Suppose you want to computer the FFT for a subset of frequency values.
-Use the zfft function to accomplish this task
+Suppose you want to compute the FFT for a subset of frequency values.
+Use the zfft function to accomplish this task.

 Installation